 5. Chronopixel collaboration

 The chronopixel sensor is been developed in the collaboration of the University of Oregon and Yale University.
-The silicon sensor engineering is performed by Sarnoff Corporation under contract with Universities.
+The silicon sensor engineering is performed by Sarnoff Corporation under contract with the two Universities.

 6. Applicability of the Chronopixel architecture to fields beyond the ILC